 Why these questions?

 - How you run your day is huge with determining the best program.
 If you prefer to stop and eat at a QS where you are during the day and not take up too much time, you would lean towards DDP.
-If you don't mind taking the time to get to a reservation and if your party mainly wants to eat at TS restaurants for the entire vacation, lean towards TIW.
+If you do not mind taking the time to get to a reservation and if your party mainly wants to eat at TS restaurants for the entire vacation, lean towards TIW.

 - If you plan on making some or most meals in your room, TIW and DDP may not be good options.
 At the very least, if you plan on having only breakfasts in the room, the DDP is the one to lean towards.